Home » Kitchen » Dog Treats Recipes » 3 Ingredient Dog Treats Recipe

 How long do homemade dog treats last?

-Dehydrated dog treats can last quite a while when stored correctly, usually around 6 months to a year.
+When stored correctly, dehydrated dog treats can last quite a while, usually around 6 months to a year.
 The key is to keep them in a cool, dry place away from direct sunlight.
-Using an airtight container helps a lot in preserving their freshness and preventing spoilage due to moisture or pests.
+An airtight container helps preserve their freshness and prevent spoilage due to moisture or pests.

-Remember, the shelf life can vary depending on the ingredients used and the method of dehydration.
-For example, treats made with lean meats and without any added preservatives tend to have a shorter shelf life.
+Remember, the shelf life can vary depending on the ingredients used and the dehydration method.
+For example, treats made with lean meats without added preservatives tend to have a shorter shelf life.
 Always check the treats for signs of spoilage, like mold or an off smell, before giving them to your dog.

-Without dehydrating, homemade dog treats typically last for about 1-2 weeks when stored properly in an airtight container.
+Without dehydrating, homemade dog treats typically last about 1-2 weeks when stored correctly in an airtight container.
 Refrigerating or freezing them can extend their shelf life to a few months.

 Can I freeze homemade dog treats?